Prose Tristan: Synopsis

-The prose narrative provides an expanded account of the history of Tristan and his lineage, tracing his ancestry back to the time of Christ.
-Tristan is described as a descendant of Bron, the brother-in-law of Joseph of Arimathea.
+The prose narrative uses entrelacement (interweaving) to mix the legend's traditional love potion romantic tragedy with knightly quests, jousting tournaments, and social commentary.
+It also provides an expanded account of the history of Tristan and his lineage, tracing his ancestry back to the time of Christ: Tristan is described as a descendant of Bron, the brother-in-law of Joseph of Arimathea.
 After a detailed account of his ancestors' successive unions, the story recounts how Mark becomes King of Cornwall, and his sister Helyabel marries Meliadus, the King of Lyonesse (Leonois).
 When Meliadus disappears after being bewitched by a fairy, Helyabel dies of grief while giving birth to a son, who is named Tristan.

 With the assistance of Merlin, the infant Tristan is placed under the care of the nobleman Governal, who becomes his tutor.
 Governal takes Tristan from Cornwall to Gaul, where he is raised at the court of King Pharamond.
 Upon Meliadus's return, he marries the daughter of King Hoel of Brittany.
 Jealous of Tristan, the new queen attempts to poison him, forcing him to flee to Cornwall and seek refuge at King Mark's court.
 There, he completes his knightly training following his father's murder.
 Tristan also demonstrates non-martial talents, such as playing the harp and singing.

 As a member of King Mark's court, Tristan defends Cornwall against the Irish warrior Morholt.
 After being wounded in combat, he travels to Ireland, where he is healed by Iseult, a skilled healer and Morholt's niece.
 When the Irish learn he has slain their champion, Tristan is forced to flee.
 Later, he returns to Ireland in disguise to seek Iseult's hand in marriage on behalf of his uncle, King Mark.
 However, when Tristan and Iseult accidentally drink a love potion intended for Iseult and Mark, they begin a tragic affair.
 Discovered and banished, Tristan departs for Brittany, where he marries King Hoel's younger daughter, also named Iseult.